 Community and Charity Support

 At a Group, Division and project level we proactively support charitable causes – giving financial donations, material donations and time.
 We are patrons of the charity CRASH and through this have support projects to provide homes for homeless people, such as MoCoCo House and St Paul’s Homes.
+We are also Friends of The Prince's Regeneration Trust.
 At a divisional level Linden Homes have set up the Linden Homes foundation through which they provide energy and resources to benefit of the communities in which they operate.

 To facilitate our employees’ involvement in charitable activitiess in 2014 we introduced a volunteering policy entitling all employees to up to two days paid leave.